rb201/weather-app/README.md

 ### ConfigMgmt

 ##### Ansible
-I am a big fan of [Ansible](https://docs.ansible.com/ansible/latest/index.html).
-I had a small opportunity to setup k3s cluster nodes
+[Ansible](https://docs.ansible.com/ansible/latest/index.html).
+Used for some minor k3s cluster nodes setup

 ##### Terraform
-I am an even bigger fan of [Terraform](https://developer.hashicorp.com/terraform).
-I've used it for deploying infrastructure on AWS
+Terraform](https://developer.hashicorp.com/terraform) used for deploying infrastructure on AWS (<\WIP>)

 ##### AWS CDK
 The CDK (Python) was used exetensibly at my previous work, so I just wanted to refresh.
-Although I truly dislike CloudFormation, I found AWSCDK quite powerful.
+I found AWSCDK quite powerful.